kubedb/docs/docs/guides/percona-xtradb/rotateauth/rotateauth.md

 **Rotate Authentication** is a feature of the KubeDB Ops-Manager that allows you to rotate a `PerconaXtraDB` user's authentication credentials using a `PerconaXtraDBOpsRequest`.
 There are two ways to perform this rotation.

 1. **Operator Generated:** The KubeDB operator automatically generates a random credential, updates the existing secret with the new credential The KubeDB operator automatically generates a random credential and updates the existing secret with the new credential..
-2. **User Defined:** The user can create their own credentials by defining a Secret of type `kubernetes.io/basic-auth` containing the desired `username` and `password`, and then reference this Secret in the `PerconaXtraDBOpsRequest`.
+2. **User Defined:** The user can create their own credentials by defining a secret of type `kubernetes.io/basic-auth` containing the desired `username` and `password` and then reference this secret in the `PerconaXtraDBOpsRequest`.

 ## Before You Begin